Contact: Mark Zidon

-AGEDUC 3900 Planning Cooperative Education in Agriculture 3 Credits
+AGEDUC 3900 Curriculum and Facilities Planning in Career and Technical Education 3 Credits

 Typically Offered: Spring

-AGEDUC 4930 Teaching Cooperative Education in Agriculture 3 Credits
+AGEDUC 4930 Teaching Methods in Career and Technical Education 3 Credits

-Application of the teaching-learning process to education in agriculture, including methods of instruction, the computer and other instructional media, preparation of teaching plans, and experiencing teaching through role playing.
+Application of the teaching-learning process in Career and Technical Education, including lesson plans, methods of instruction, the use of technology, assessment, and experiencing teaching through role playing.